 Preschool Teacher IECE

 My name is Laura Sparrow.
 I have been teaching for 10 years.
 I truly love the work that I do.
 I am so thankful and excited to come to such a wonderful place and work with such beautiful and AMAZING children, families, and colleagues every day!
 When I’m not working, I enjoy spending time with my husband and two children who keep me very busy.
 If I ever get quiet time I enjoy reading or watching movies.
-Early childhood education/intervention is an integral part of child development and I am blessed to have helped facilitate that in so many children over the years, and to continue to do so here at WTCDC.

 Two Year Old Program Director